Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Proof of the main theorems

 where the coefficients satisfy $\sum_\sigma c_\sigma\ge b>0$ and $\sum_\sigma c_\sigma + c_0=1$, by~\eqref{e.pgap} we obtain

 a contradiction with~\eqref{e.llll}.

 \end{proof}

-Now we describe the choice of various parameters.
-Let $\phi$ be a H\"older continuous function that satisfies~\eqref{e.pgap}.
-We first pick $\beta_0\in(0,1)$ given by Theorem~\ref{t.Bowen} (the Bowen property), and obtain $\beta_1\in(0,\beta_0)$ from Lemma~\ref{l.bihyptime}.
-Then by Lemma~\ref{l.gap1} with $b=\beta_1/2$, there exists $r_0$, $a_0>0$ such that for any invariant probability measure $\mu$,
+Let $\phi$ be a H\"older continuous function that satisfies Assumption (C).
+Next we describe the choice of various parameters, which consists of the following steps. \begin{enumerate} \item We first pick $\beta_0\in(0,1)$ given by Theorem~\ref{t.Bowen} (the Bowen property); this is the frequency for the recurrence Pliss times; \item using $\beta_0$, we obtain $\beta_1\in(0,\beta_0)$ from Lemma~\ref{l.bihyptime}; $\beta_1$ dictates the maximum overall frequency that an orbit segment can spend in $W$ to guarantee the existence of simultaneous Pliss times; \item we then apply Lemma~\ref{l.gap1} with $b=\beta_1/2$ to obtain $r_0$, $a_0>0$ such that for any invariant probability measure $\mu$,